 On our AWS Dashboard, will head to Services, and search for Amazon S3.
 If we haven't worked previously with S3, click on Get started button.
 Amazon S3 Dashboard will show all the buckets that we own and will give us the ability to create or edit already existing ones.

 Amazon Buckets are unique containers where we can store our files.

 Click over the Create Button.
 A modal will popup allowing us to insert the name and the region where our data will be stored.
 Amazon S3 bucket names are globally unique, regardless of the AWS Region in which you create the bucket.

 Click Next and leave all the properties as default, unless you are interested on them.
 Head to Set Permission page by clicking Next again.
 Leave permissions as default, we will be modifying them from another menu.

 Review all the parameters and click Create Bucket.

 Click on the created bucket and head to Properties Tab.
-There click on Static website hosting.
-And fill the data as shown in the image bellow:
+There, click on Static website hosting.
+And fill the data as shown in the image below:

 Click on Create Distribution and select the Get Started Button under Web delivery method.
 Fill the Form with the following fields: